| | |

 What is an Anytime Almond Cake?

-It’s actually exactly what you would imagine, a cake that’s perfect… anytime.
-Whether that be a Sunday cake with coffee, a teatime cake, a snacking cake, or even for a special occasion.
+It’s exactly what you would imagine: a cake that’s perfect anytime, whether that be a Sunday cake with coffee, a teatime cake, a snacking cake, or even for a special occasion.

-Think, a unique birthday cake, an anniversary cake, or a holiday cake.
-A cake for when you’re craving something sweet, a cake to keep for the week.
-Obviously, I could keep going and going, but you get the idea.
+Think of it as a cake for special birthdays, anniversaries, or holidays—a cake for when you’re craving something sweet, a cake to keep for the week.
+Obviously, I could keep going, but you get the idea.

-If you love rhubarb in the spring, you might want to take a peek at Anytime Rhubarb Almond Cake too.
+If you love rhubarb in the spring, you might want to try our Anytime Rhubarb Almond Cake too.

 Almond Cake Ingredients